LinaM20/MusicVisuals/README.md

 # Instructions
-- To start the music, press the space key.
-This starts the music off and the visuals begin reacting.
+- First, press the space key to start the music.
 - To pause the music, press the space key.
 - Next press either 1, 2 or 3 to see different visuals.
 - If key 1 is pressed, there should be spheres.